junxit/us-congress-code/title-22/chapter-7/sec-262r.md

   - **(6)** the report required by section 2018(c) of the International Narcotics Act of 1986 (title II of Public Law 99–570), discussing the actions taken and progress made in encouraging the multilateral development banks to finance drug eradication and crop substitution programs;
   - **(7)** a description of the progress made by the United States Executive Director of the International Monetary Fund with respect to the goals of section 286kk of this title;
   - **(8)** a description of the status of procedures in the multilateral development banks specifically designed to increase the productive role of the poor in the economies of the nations which are borrowers from such banks;
-  - **(9)** in consultation with the Secretary of State, a report on the progress toward achieving the goals of title VII (other than section 262e of this title), including the information required to be reported pursuant to section 262d(c) of this title, and, for the fiscal year 1990, the report described in section 262p–4h of this title;
+  - **(9)** in consultation with the Secretary of State, a report on the progress toward achieving the goals of title VII (other than section 262e of this title), including the information required to be reported pursuant to section 262d(c) 11 See References in Text note below. of this title, and, for the fiscal year 1990, the report described in section 262p–4h of this title;
   - **(10)** in consultation with the Secretary of State and the Administrator of the Agency for International Development, an assessment of the progress being made to implement the objectives of title XIII; and
   - **(11)** a report on—
     - **(A)** the progress made in transforming government-owned enterprises into privately owned enterprises as described in section 262p–4g(b) of this title;